zaplm/DriverAttention/README.md

 # Towards Robust Unsupervised Attention Prediction in Autonomous Driving

-This repository is an extension of our ICCV conference paper, **"Unsupervised Self-Driving Attention Prediction via Uncertainty Mining and Knowledge Embedding."**
+This repository is an extension of our ICCV conference paper, **"Unsupervised Self-Driving Attention Prediction via Uncertainty Mining and Knowledge Embedding."** For the original ICCV code, please check out the `iccv` branch.

 ## Dataset Preparation